 CHEM-B 487 Biochemistry Laboratory (2 cr.)
 P: C343 or S343, and C484.
 P or C: C485.
-Laboratory instruction in the fundamental techniques of protein biochemistry, including separation of macromolecules by electrophoresis and chromatography; isolation, purification, and analysis of enzymes; and methods for probing protein-ligand interactions.
+Laboratory instruction in the fundamental techniques of protein biochemistry, including separation of macromolecules by electrophoresis and chromatography; isolation, purification, and analysis of enzymes; and methods for probing protein- ligand interactions.
 CHEM-C 487 Biochemistry Laboratory (2-3 cr.)
 P: C343 or S343, and C484.
-Laboratory instruction in the fundamental techniques of biochemistry, including separation of macromolecules by electrophoresis and chromatography; isolation, purification, and analysis of enzymes; recombinant DNA procedures; and polymerase chain reaction (PCR).
+Laboratory instruction in the fundamental techniques of biochemistry, including separation of macromolecules by electrophoresis and chromatography; isolation, purification of macromolecules by electrophoresis and chromatography; isolation, purification, and analysis of enzymes; and polymerase chain reaction (PCR).